JohnCho92/Merge-N-Linked-Lists/Merge-N-Sorted-Linked-Lists.md

 ## Interviewer Prompt

-Write a function that takes in the heads of N sorted Singly Linked Lists and return the head of the merged list.
+Write a function that takes in the heads of N sorted Singly Linked Lists and return the merged list.
 The merged list should be in sorted order.

 Each Linked List node has an integer value as well as a next node pointing to the next node in the list or to none / null if it is the tail of the list.